azs-dev/aziz-mini-website-builder/README.md

 # Mini Website Builder 🌐

-This is a mini website builder developed as a take-home test for a Frontend Engineer position at Rekaz, Riyadh.
+This is a mini website builder developed as a take-home test.

 ---